owj0421/DeepFashion/README.md

 ## 🤗 Introduction

 Deep Fashion is a package of deep-learning based fashion recommendation models with PyTorch.
-Although there have been numerous papers since 2018, we have distributed the model directly into the implementation, following the fact that there has been no officially published model.
-We aimed to implement the paper as much as possible, but since it is a private project, there may be some other aspects.<br>
+Behind the fact that none of the numerous papers released since 2018 have been implemented, we implement and distribute the model ourselves.
+We aimed to implement the paper as much as possible, but since it is a private project, there may be some other aspects.
+Therefore, if there is a better way, please contribute.<br>
-Also, there is no mordern loader to use Polyvore Dataset, so I made it.
-I hope it will be helpful for researchers who use Polyvore dataset to study.
+In addition, the repository includes a DataLoader that enables easy and fast implementation of Polyvore Dataset.
+The Loader is configured to enable more diverse and modular work by referring to Type-aware-net, so I hope it will help researchers.<br>

 ## 📦 Datasets
 Download the Polyvore Outfits dataset including the splits and questions for the compatibility and fill-in-the-blank tasks from [here](https://drive.google.com/file/d/13-J4fAPZahauaGycw3j_YvbAHO7tOTW5/view).<br>